pyenchant/pyenchant/website/content/tutorial.rst

   >>> [w for w in tknzr("send an email to fake@example.com please")] [('send', 0), ('an', 5), ('email', 8), ('to', 14), ('please', 34)]

-When the EmailFilter is applied to the tokenizer, the email address is removed from the list of words.
+When the :py:class:`~enchant.tokenize.EmailFilter` is applied to the tokenizer, the email address is removed from the list of words.

-Currently implemented filters are EmailFilter, URLFilter and WikiWordFilter.
+Currently implemented filters are :py:class:`~enchant.tokenize.EmailFilter`, :py:class:`~enchant.tokenize.URLFilter` and :py:class:`~enchant.tokenize.WikiWordFilter`.

 Advanced PyEnchant Usage